Quick Solutions to Solve SPICE Convergence Issues.

 rename the .txt file as opa347.cir, then from the menu File, choose Import, PSpice Netlist (.CIR)

-Select opa347.cir file, the Netlist Editor window opens
+When you select the ‘opa347.cir’ file, the Netlist Editor window opens

-Save the macro (.TSM file) for example in the Macrolib directory
+Save the macro (.TSM file) for example in the Macrolib directory: